CollinHeist/TitleCardMaker/docs/user_guide/settings.md

     Will produce files named like `Breaking Bad [tt0903747] - S1E1 - Pilot`.

-??? example "TRaSH Naming Convention"
+??? tip "TRaSH Naming Convention"

     If you follow the
     [TRaSH](https://trash-guides.info/Sonarr/Sonarr-recommended-naming-scheme/)